IHackIConquer/My-notes-on-Cyber/Headless Debian setup.md

 Some random notes from messing around with my headless Debian box (an old Acer machine).
 Mostly just things I had to learn the hard way.

 ## Disclosure
-This write-up was lightly reformatted by chat GPT for GitHub Markdown readability:
+This write-up (including this disclosure) was reformatted by chat GPT for GitHub Markdown readability:
 - Added **headings** and a **table of contents** for navigation.
 - Cleaned up formatting (code blocks, bullet points, spacing).
 - Did minimal proofreading for grammar/clarity, but kept the original casual tone.